-Figure 4.
-Map illustrating the observed nest density of loggerhead sea turtles in the project area.
-No nests have been observed at the project location.
+Figure 7.
+Map illustrating the observed nest density of Loggerhead Sea Turtles at the Panama City Marina restoration project location.
+Source: FWC, 2013d

 Hawksbill Sea Turtle

 The hawksbill sea turtle was federally listed as an endangered species on June 2, 1970 (35 FR 8491).
 The hawksbill is found in tropical and subtropical seas of the Atlantic, Pacific, and Indian Oceans.
 The species is widely distributed in the Caribbean Sea and western Atlantic Ocean.
 On average, adult Hawksbill turtles weigh 100-150 pounds, but can grow as large as 200 pounds, and are between 25-35 inches in length The top scutes are often patterned with streaks of orange, red, or black.
 The head is elongated and tapers sharply to a point with a beak-like mouth (NMFS 2013b).